Long-Term Follow-Up of Patients Who Have Participated in Children's Oncology Group Studies

 OUTLINE: This is an umbrella protocol for all long-term follow-up at COG institutions.

-a COG (or Legacy Group) therapeutic or non-therapeutic trial calling for long-term
+COG (or Legacy Group) therapeutic or non-therapeutic trial targeted for long-term

 - Hodgkin lymphoma

 - Brain tumor

 - IRS-IV-Stage 1